 Set aside to cool.

-Just one large lemon was all that it took for this recipe.
+Just one large lemon is all that it takes for this recipe.
 If you’re using small lemons, use two.

 Squeeze the lemon to get 1/3 cup of lemon juice.
 I like to strain out the seeds and the pulp of the lemon using a mesh strainer.